 As the rich concentrated on culture in Heian-kyo, events in the countryside began to weaken Heian's court.
 The practice of giving great properties to the upper nobles slowly reduced the power of the emperors.
 Those who owned shoens they didn't pay taxes.
 After a while, tax-free land was quite common.
 The government was no longer able to collect sufficient taxes to support the emperor.

-Japan's rulers began to lose control.
+Rulers began to lose control.
 Criminals roamed the countryside.
 People of different religions started to come together to attack and rob each other.
 The government was too weak to provide law enforcement.
-Owners of shoens they created their own police and armies to protect their lands.
+Owners of from Japan shoens they created their own police and armies to protect their lands.
 The profits of the landowners were to pay for their private security instead of supporting the emperor.

 In the 12th century, the power of some local lords matched that of the weakened imperial government.
 Land control disputes have arisen across the country.
 Meanwhile, several clans fought for power in the capital.
 In 1180, there was a civil war in Japan.